celskeggs/fprime/docs/documentation/index.md

     ---

-    Tutorials walk through the essentials of F Prime development, from the canonical HelloWorld example and progressing to cross-compiling and deploying on hardware.
+    Tutorials walk through the essentials of F Prime development, starting with the canonical HelloWorld example and progressing to cross-compiling and deploying on hardware.

     [Visit Tutorials](tutorials/index.md){ .md-button .md-button--primary }